TarEnethil/archivar/Welcome.md

 ### Map

-Users can place map nodes on the map with a small description and a link to a wiki page (for more info).
+Users can place locations on the map with a small description and a link to a wiki page (for more info).
 The map also has a filterable list of all visible locations.

 ### Wiki